 Some people may think that earning a Master of Business Administration (MBA) prepares them for a specific career with a predictable job description.
 Unsure if the degree is the best choice for them, they may be wondering exactly what you can do with an MBA.
 The answer?
 A lot.

-6 Examples of MBA Careers
+What You Can Do With an MBA: 6 Examples of MBA Careers

 MBA graduates have leadership capabilities and analytical thinking skills — qualities that translate to employment opportunities across industries.
 The comprehensive business and leadership foundation professionals establish in an MBA program prepares them to advance in a current role, start a business, move from the corporate to the private sector, change career fields, and more.